 The objective is to provide one place for all streaming videos to watch via VR headset.
 Although it does not come with social viewing, for now, the feature is slated to come later this year.
-It is billed as a VR set-top streaming box, and has been designed to be a central hub for all Oculus services.
+It is billed as a VR set-top streaming box and has been designed to be a central hub for all Oculus services.

-Now, Oculus TV doesn’t yet provide the 3D content capability.
-It houses 2D entertainment via its flat screen that can be viewed by wearing 3D VR headset.
+Now, Oculus TV doesn’t yet provide 3D content capability.
+It houses 2D entertainment via its flat screen that can be viewed by wearing a 3D VR headset.
 It is basically like what Netflix, Hulu, and other VR apps offer, launching into a sleek small virtual living room via the Oculus Go app.
 Oculus claims that it will be equivalent to a 180-inch TV screen on the launch.